xieyuhua/wails-test/README.md

 -->
 # README

-## About
+## About  推荐 aardio

 This is the official Wails Svelte-TS template. https://wails.io/zh-Hans

 ## Live Development